eliasdefrancisco/scalajsStuff/README.md

 # scalajsStuff

-This repository is only for learn about scalaJs and that pretty stuff.
+This repository is only for learn about scalaJs and all those pretty stuff

 You can see the magic here (production) https://cdn.rawgit.com/eliasdefrancisco/scalajsStuff/master/scalajsStuff.html